- 2 Bedrooms

 - Villa

 Beach to pool, pool to beach type Ocean Front resort on Fourth of July weekend.
 Huge 2 bedroom/2 bath villa with private balcony, onsite parking.
 Sleeps 8 comfortably with full kitchen.
-Adore to golf, plenty of courses, appreciate to fish, plenty of tours, appreciate a vibrant beach town with plenty of activities. . .
+Appreciate to golf, plenty of courses, appreciate to fish, plenty of tours, adore a vibrant beach town with plenty of activities. . .
 Myrtle Beach is your place.
-Friendly and competent staff including an impressive concierge to help book your activities.
+Friendly and competent staff including an gorgeous concierge to help book your activities.
 Kid friendly with multiple pools and onsite food and beverages.
 Exercise center, simple drive to historical Charleston, SC, plenty of in town adventures like zip lining, cable wake boarding and Go Karts.
 Come see why Myrtle Beach is a fantastic desired location, driveable for many on the east coast.

 About the Area